Nadim-Nion/convention-center-bootstrap/README.md

 # Convention Center Bootstrap (Assignment 3)

 ### Bootstrap 5 Responsive Website
-This is a responsive website built using Bootstrap 5, and it represents my fifth project using this popular front-end framework.
+This is a responsive website built using Bootstrap 5, and it represents my fourth project using this popular front-end framework.
 The site features single page with different layouts, all optimized for various screen sizes, from desktop to mobile.

 ### Key Features
 Fully responsive design, optimized for all devices and screen sizes